HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean it’s better to say”100 members.”
+I am happy to lean you say “ take note of.”

 ★★★★★